cosmos/sdk-tutorials/TECHNICAL-SETUP.md

 2. You can now run `npm run serve` and work on the files as usual.
 3. Once you are done with your updates, stop your server and run `npm run switch-main`.
 This will move your changes into the `ida-customizations` folder and restore the main platform files.
 4. Add the files in `ida-customizations` to your commit and push to `master`.

+## Platform versions

+There is a version switch drop down at the top right in the navbar which allows the user to view older versions of the content.
+The versions are linked to specific branches in the repository, defined in the file `versions.txt` in the root folder.
+This file lists all versions (next to the master) to be build and added to the dropdown, the list is **space-separated**.
+The version build can be triggered locally by running `make build-website`, which then triggers the `build-versions.sh` script.

+Note: versions are deployed as sub-folders in the main dist package, with a different site (path) configuration.
+Therefore, version branch names must not collide with content folder names.

+The build output is collected in `/tmp/versions-build` and finally copied into `.vuepress/dist/versions-build`.
+You can adjust the temporary build folder by setting `VERSIONS_BUILD_PATH`.

 # Environments